Jon Lester expects no lingering effects after parathyroid surgery

 Lester, 37, signed a one-year, $5 million deal with the Nationals in January.
 He’s coming off a 5.16 ERA in 61 innings with the Cubs in 2020.
 His strikeout rate was down, and he wasn’t quite the usual model of consistency atop Chicago’s rotation.
 Part of those results — including the highest ERA of his 15-year career — could have been the fatigue weighing on him.
 Or it could have just been age.

 He had almost entirely avoided the injury list for a decade and a half.
-In 2006, though, toward the end of his rookie year, he was diagnosed with anaplastic large cell lymphoma.
+In 2006, though, toward the end of his rookie year with the Boston Red Sox, he was diagnosed with anaplastic large cell lymphoma.
 He underwent offseason chemotherapy treatment and was cancer-free by December.
 From the outside, that medical history added more concern to his thyroid procedure.
 But Lester says he didn’t make the connection in his head.

 “The cancer stuff really never crossed my mind, thankfully,” Lester said.
 “A lot of the kind of signs of that, I wasn’t going through.
 So I knew that this was something different.
 I just thought as an athlete, maybe I’m not pushing myself hard enough.”